Vishalkondi/Cricket_Game/README.md

 Play a simple cricket game in your browser.
 Hit the ball and score runs.
 Track your score and try to beat your highest score.
-Engaging and dynamic user interface with smooth animations and transitions.
+Engaging and dynamic user interface.
 Installation
 Clone the repository:
 bash